Tuition & Fees (2021-22)

 - Federal Grants & Loans – Complete your FAFSA application (Google Play or Apple (iOS) Store) to determine eligibility for Federal PELL grants and Direct Loans

-- Federal PELL Grant – Available to eligible students with demonstrated financial need.
-Awards range from $0 to $3,047 per term
+- Federal PELL Grant – Available to eligible undergraduate students with demonstrated financial need.
+Awards range from $0 to $6,495/yr.

-- NYS Grants (TAP) - The Tuition Assistance Program is available for eligible legal residents of New York State.
+- NYS Grants (TAP) - The Tuition Assistance Program is available for undergraduate students who are eligible, legal residents of New York State.
 Complete a TAP application online at www.HESC.com or direct your questions to New York Higher Education at 1-888-697-4372.
-Awards range from $0 to $2,583 per term
+Awards range from $0 to $5,165 per semester.

 - Employee Reimbursement - Many companies and businesses offer tuition reimbursement for their employees enrolled in college educational programs.
 Prospective students should contact the personnel offices at their places of employment for information about tuition reimbursement.
 Anticipated benefits must be reported on the Payment Agreement form.